 Patient Counseling Information

-- Patients should use Aczone® Gel, 5%, as directed by the physician.
+- Advise patient to use Aczone® Gel, 5%, as directed by the physician.
 Aczone® Gel, 5%, is for external topical use only.
 Aczone® Gel, 5%, is not for oral, ophthalmic or intravaginal use.

 - Protect Aczone® Gel, 5%, from freezing.